JohnTerragnoli/ECE382_Lab05/README.md

 | Data 0 logic 1 half-pulse |               |                |
 | Stop logic 0 half-pulse   |               |                |

+Note that the number 99.9999426697% refers to all of the values within 5 standard deviations of the mean.
+Therefore, to find the range for which we will check to check what portion of the range we are on, 5 standard deviations on other side of the mean value will be accepted to recognize that portion of the wave.
+This will capture 99.9999426697% of all intended portions of the wave which we are looking for at that moment.
+These ranges are shown below in the table after an experiment was run to gather 10 samples of the waveforms described above.

 | Button | code (not including start and stop bits) |
 |--------|------------------------------------------|